allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Prevent peers from voicing their opinions and questions
     * Violate any part of this Code of Conduct
     * Violate the Allegheny honor code in regards to all submitted work
+    * Navigate to other websites or programs not related to class materials
+    * Directly copy another peer's work without crediting them
     * :heavy_exclamation_mark: TODO: add any additional items in the U category

 ### Attendance